dlt-science/science-notes/blogs/NetZero/netzero.md

 Tokens are digital representations of CO2 equivalent units and possess several characteristics:

-- **Fungibility:** Tokens are interchangeable, each having equivalent value within the system.
+- **Fungibility:** Tokens are interchangeable, each having an equivalent value within the system.
 - **Divisibility:** Tokens can be divided into smaller units, enhancing liquidity.
 - **Intrinsic Value:** Tokens hold real value, making them valuable assets.